Kaprizov, Wild stay hot with 4-2 win over Kings - WHIZ News

 Joel Eriksson Ek and Nico Strum also scored as the Wild improved to 9-2-1 in their past 12 games.
 Cam Talbot made 40 saves.

-Trevor Moore and Anze Kopitar scored for the Kings, who have gone 26 games without consecutive wins.
+Trevor Moore and Anze Kopitar scored for the Kings, who have gone 26 games without consecutive wins but are still five points behind Arizona for the final playoff spot in the West Division.
 Cal Petersen made 20 saves.

+“It’s too bad we couldn’t bury a couple more,” Kings center Gabriel Vilardi said.
+“I thought we had some really good chances and good looks out there.
+Yeah, it’s just one game.
+We got to keep going.
+We play tomorrow (against Arizona), big game.”

 Strum scored into an open goal to make it 3-1 at 11:19 of the third after Nick Bonino’s wraparound shot went through the crease.